Bargotta/CTCI/README.md

 #### Step 3: Create Specific, Manageable Tests
 In the real world, you will be dealing with customers, and you can't give them instructions that they can't or won't do.

+## Chapter 13: Java

+### How to Approach
+1. Create an example of the scenario, and ask yourself how things should play out.
+2. Ask yourself how other languages would handle this scenario.
+3. Consider how you would design this situation if you were the language designer.
+What would the implications of each choice be?

+### Overloading vs. Overriding
+Overloading is a term used to describe when two methods have the same name but differ in the type or number of arguments.

+Overriding, however, occurs when a method shares the same name and function signature as another method in its super class.

+### Collection Framework
+Here are some of the most useful items from Java's collection framework:

+* `ArrayList`: An ArrayList is a dynamically resizing array, which grows as you insert elements.
+* `Vector`: A vector is very similar to an ArrayList, except that is it synchronized.
+* `LinkedList`
+* `HashMap`